Mircea-MMXXI/azapy/docs/Kelly_th_doc.md

 *Inputs:*
 * `rtype` : Optimization approximation.
 It can be:

-  - 'Full' : non-linear original Kelly problem,
+  - `'Full'` : non-linear original Kelly problem,
-  - 'Order2' : second order Taylor (quadratic) approximation of original Kelly problem.
+  - `'Order2'` : second order Taylor (quadratic) approximation of original Kelly problem.

 * `hlength` :
-The length in years of the historical calibration period relative to ``'Dfix'``.
+The length in years of the historical calibration period relative to `'Dfix'`.
 A fractional number will be rounded to an integer number of months.
 The default is `1.25` years.
 * `method` : QP numerical methods.
 It is relevant only if `rtype='Order2'`.
 It could be `'ecos'` or `'cvxopt'`.
 The default is `'ecos'`.

-*Returns:* `pd.DataFrame` containing the portfolio time-series in the format `'date'`, `'pcolname'`.
+*Returns:* `pandas.DataFrame` containing the portfolio time-series in the format `'date'`, `'pcolname'`.

 [TOP](Kelly_th_doc_base)